 "When we fall behind even though we're working hard, our response is often just to work harder.
 But in terms of working smarter, our research suggests that we should take time for reflection."

 We feel you.
 To reflect on your work situation is easier said than done.
 But as with all new habits, starting small is always a good approach.
-According to the study mentioned, you don’t even need that much time to see results, just 15 minutes a day is enough.
-How you do it is not that important, as long as you document your thoughts in any way as this forces you to become more specific write down your thoughts, send an email to yourself, make a note on your phone or use a good old-fashioned dictaphone.
+According to the study mentioned, you don’t even need that much time to see results, just 15 minutes a day are enough.
+How you do it is not that important, as long as you document your thoughts in a way that forces you to become more specific.
+Journal, send an email to yourself, make a note on your phone or use a good old-fashioned dictaphone.

 How do you put it into practice?

 Once you have a preferred way of documenting your experiences, the next challenge is to find the breathing space in your everyday life to make time for reflection.
 We’ve written down a few things that work for us, but don’t let that limit your creativity!
 You might have a context offering unique opportunities - your way is the high way!